-Through the relationship that CTCA® has with Press Ganey®, a nationally recognized, independent, third-party vendor, surveys are administered to a random sample of adult patients between 48 hours and six weeks after their discharge from a CTCA hospital.
-We chose to partner with Press Ganey® because it works with more than 10,000 health care providers across the country to create and sustain high-performance environments.
+Through the relationship that CTCA has with Press Ganey, a nationally recognized, independent, third-party vendor, surveys are administered to a random sample of adult patients between 48 hours and six weeks after their discharge from a CTCA hospital.
+We chose to partner with Press Ganey because it works with more than 10,000 health care providers across the country to create and sustain high-performance environments.
 As a result, CTCA has access to the largest comparative database containing real-time data from more hospitals than any other HCAHPS vendor in the nation.
-CTCA Press Ganey® data are compared to a site's respective American Hospital Association's region and national data based on the data received from the Press Ganey® cohort.
+CTCA Press Ganey data are compared to a site's respective American Hospital Association region and national data based on the data received from the Press Ganey cohort.

-The CTCA Press Ganey data reported below is reflective of the most current available gathered between July 1, 2014, and June 30, 2015, based on patient discharge date1,2.
+The CTCA Press Ganey data reported below is reflective of the most current available gathered between January 1, 2015, and December 31, 2015, based on patient discharge date1,2,3.
 Because the HCAHPS survey compiles nationwide data, and the Center for Medicare and Medicaid Services (CMS) adjusts for geographic region and certain patient demographics, the results appearing on the CMS website are delayed in being released to the public.
 Therefore, data reflected with patients surveyed in this timeframe will not appear on the CMS website for approximately one year.
 However, additional data can be viewed on the website as another point of reference: (http://www.medicare.gov/hospitalcompare/search.html).

 The charts on the following pages show HCAHPS scores for each of our hospitals as compared to each hospital's American Hospital Association (AHA) Region Average and the National Average.
 The applicable AHA regions are: